What is the difference between a survival claim and a wrongful death claim?

 - Negligent automobile drivers

 Wrongful deaths often involve negligence, and families are owed answers to their questions so they can move on.
-If a loved one has been killed as the result of someone else’s negligence or stupidity, you should seek an attorney’s advice.
-Call Parker Law Firm today for a free consultation at 817.440.3888.

 At Parker Law Firm, our experienced personal injury lawyers believe people matter.
 We are committed to our clients, not case numbers, and we believe in the power of the civil justice system.
 With years spent both representing accident victims and participating in the state legislative process, our founder, Brad Parker, has developed a deep understanding of the law and gained unique experience that helps him get results for his clients.